clone206/dsd2dxd/README.md

 `sudo install dsd2dxd /usr/local/bin/`

 You can specify any directory you like as the last argument in the above install command.
-For example, instead of `/usr/local/bin/` you could use `/usr/bin/`;
+For example, instead of `/usr/local/bin/` you could use `/usr/bin/`.
+As long as the directory is in your `$PATH` it will work.

 ### Running